-If you have an interest in wellness as a business, I am going to detail the steps of how I became a top women’s health coach and DUTCH hormone test expert as I’ve been getting the following questions on a weekly basis:
+If you have an interest in wellness as a business, I am going to detail the steps of how I became a sought after women’s health coach and DUTCH hormone test expert as I get questions like this quite frequently:

 - How do you have your practice set up?

 - You’ve done so many DUTCH tests.
 Where did you learn to do this?

 - Which other educational paths have you pursued?

 Like many in the wellness field, my path to becoming a women’s health coach that specializes in hormone imbalance came from my own experience with hormone imbalances.

 Here’s a brief summary of my journey so you understand how this process unfolded for me: In my early 40s, I experienced worsening PMS, massive mood swings, weight gain and low mood.
 By age 42, I was firmly planted in perimenopause and my most troubling symptom was insomnia.

 I sought out the help of a well known doctor in NYC to help me get back on track.
 I knew my body was off, and although I’d been holistically minded for decades, I knew I needed outside eyes and professional guidance to get me through this phase of life.

 To say my experience with this Manhattan-based integrative doctor was a disappointment would be putting it kindly.
 After 3 months of care, minimal symptom improvement and thousands of out of pocket dollars later, I knew there had to be a better way.